mathjax/MathJax-docs/output/mathml.rst

 This example creates a function that adds the assistive MathML to a math expression, and creates a new :ref:`render action
-<document-renderActions>` that causes the funciton to be called as
+<document-renderActions>` that causes the function to be called as
 part of the MathJax rendering process.

 |-----|